mschauer/GoldenSequences.jl/README.md

 The image shows the fraction of the first 0.00005 (red) and the first 0.002 indices (black) in the `GoldenCartesianSequence((2819, 3508))`.

-In short, good `m` are denominators of fractions given by the function `rationalize`
+In short, good `m` are coprime denominators of fractions given by the function `rationalize`

 ```julia
 d = 2